TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 Using the following instructions you will be able to move the files with the use of the qBittorrent API.

-!!! summary "Workflow Rules - [CLICK TO EXPAND]"
+!!! abstract "Workflow Rules - [CLICK TO EXPAND]"

     1. Pause torrents older than last x days.
     1. Run the mover.